 Real Estate Recommendations

-Explore Real Estate Crowdsourcing: If you don’t have the downpayment to buy a property, don’t want to tie up your liquidity in physical real estate, or are not interested in dealing with tenants, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+Explore Real Estate Crowdsourcing.
+If you don’t want to bother with landscaping, consider investing in real estate passively instead.
+Take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
 Real estate is a key component of a diversified portfolio with historical returns of between 8% – 16%.